Shubham-Kumar-2000/protocol-registry/README.md

 - MacOS: Sometime in MacOS, `App Management` permission is required to modify other apps in the system.
 Thus without force app update may fail.
 But if the app is registered through this module then it directly deletes the app because we know it doesn't have any other purposes.
 - Windows: In windows there is no effect of this operator.
-- Linux: If force is true or if the app is registered through this module then it deletes the registered desktop file.
+- Linux: By default it only removes the mime handlers from the desktop file but if force is true or if the app is registered through this module then it deletes the registered desktop file.

 #### Example